 Grade level checklists were designed to support teachers as they learn to use the Smarter Balanced rubrics (opinion/argumentative, informative/explanatory, and narrative).
-While the Smarter Balanced rubrics were designed for grade bands (i.e. grades 3 through 8 in narrative writing), the checklists clarify essential knowledge, skills, and abilities specific to fourth grade.
-The checklists are fundamental for documenting student strengths and areas to improve when conferencing with students and parents, and will support the consistency of evaluating the Fourth Grade Formative Writing Tasks.
-The Nevada Formative Writing Tools are designed to provide information to adjust teaching and inform learning.
+While the Smarter Balanced rubrics were designed for grade bands (i.e. grades 3 through 8 in narrative writing), the checklists clarify essential knowledge, skills, and abilities specific to Fifth grade.
+The checklists are fundamental for documenting student strengths and areas to improve when conferencing with students and parents, and will support the consistency of evaluating the Fifth Grade Formative Writing Tasks.